iai-group/UserSimCRS/docs/source/llm_based.rst

 LLM-based simulator
 ===================

 This simulator relies on a large language model (LLM) to generate utterances.
-Currently, a single zero-shot prompt is supported for the response generation.
+Currently, only single zero-shot prompts are supported for generating responses.
 The interactions with the LLM are managed by the LLM interface.

 Prompt
 ------

 :py:class:`usersimcrs.simulator.llm.prompt.Prompt`

-The prompt is inspired by the work of Terragni et al. [1]_ It includes the following information: task description, information need, optionally the simulated user persona, and conversational context.
+The prompt is inspired by `[Terragni et al., 2023] <https://arxiv.org/abs/2306.00774>`_ It includes the following information: task description, information need, conversational context, and optionally the simulated user persona.
 The prompt is built as follows:

 | {task_description} PERSONA: {persona} REQUIREMENTS: You are looking for a {item_type} with the following characteristics: {constraints}.
 Once you find a suitable {item_type}, make sure to get the following information: {requests}.
 | {conversational_context}